 According to Brainscape, “the average American adult looks at their phone 100-200 times per day, and spends only 1-6 minutes at a time inside a particular app.”
 Therefore, Brainscape recommends you stick to 1-6 minute training sessions as well.
 It also recommends keeping training apps searchable, so employees can always refer back to the material later.

-That’s why it’s so important to set up goals and objectives, ones that genuinely matter and go beyond the standard.
+When creating a training program for employees, it’s very important to set up goals and objectives, ones that genuinely matter and go beyond the standard.
 “Organizations must ask themselves what business impact they’re hoping to achieve through training,” said Shelley Osborne, who is Udemy’s Head of Learning and Development.
-“By evaluating what’s happening within the business and identifying opportunities for improvement, creating the right training initiatives will not only satisfy employees, but will also impact the bottom line.”
+“By evaluating what’s happening within the business and identifying opportunities for improvement, creating the right training initiatives will not only satisfy employees but will also impact the bottom line.”

 And make sure to add time frames and benchmarks.

 While some organizations may use a broad metric like increased productivity as a benchmark, others may take a more tactical approach and recognize a very specific solution in response to a certain need.
 An example of this would be for a small business that’s growing very rapidly to deploy interview training as a way to ensure its entire team is aligned and scaling.

 Brainscape points out another great benefit of mobile training apps – you can collect a whole lot more data, then use it to improve your training programs and make them more accurate to your business and employee needs.

 Knowing exactly who is using your mobile training products, when they are using them, and how much they are using them can help you continually optimize your delivery and communicate clear results to your overlords.
 Solid user analytics can also be easily aligned to other employee performance indicators to show strong correlations of mobile training participation with team member success”, emphasizes Brainscape.